simplex-chat/simplex-chat/blog/20230722-simplex-chat-v5-2-message-delivery-receipts.md

 While read receipts provide some convenience to the message senders, they introduce a lot of stress for the recipients.

 As one of the users in the group wrote it: "The existence of read receipts in other platforms is exhausting and is often a source of undue stress.
-I have to make a decision to read something and let someone know that I have read something and decided not to respond or merely didn't have the time to respond. the outcome of that is a complex social negotiation with non-theoretical social fallout as a consequence.
+I have to make a decision to read something and let someone know that I have read something and decided not to respond or merely didn't have the time to respond.
+The outcome of that is a complex social negotiation with non-theoretical social fallout as a consequence.
 All in all, it's an invasion of privacy of being able to read things at the pace of the individual as opposed to the pace dictated by others...
 Most people don't need a read receipt, so leave it to a group of individuals to decide if having read receipts make sense to them for their workflow".

 Also read [this post](https://neilalexander.dev/2021/04/09/read-receipts-typing-notifs) about the damage from read receipts and other invasive features, like typing and presense notifications.